A landing page will fall flat on its face if the lead magnet sucks.

 - Testimonial from the happy customer

-You can read more about where you should place your case studies, what format to use, and how the layout should look in Kristi Hines’ post on the KISSmetrics blog.
+Keep it straightforward.
+Anything else is overkill.
+Learn more about where you should place your case studies, what format to use, and how the layout should look.

-If you have a product or service where the lifetime customer value exceeds that of a few bananas from the grocery store, then using well-designed t-shirts as a lead magnet could be a great idea to differentiate yourself.
+If you have a product or service where the lifetime customer value exceeds that of a few corner store bananas, then using a well-designed t-shirt as a lead magnet is a great idea to differentiate yourself.